lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Abort format {{Fig-ACKabort}}.
 None of these messages are acknowledgement nor retransmitted.

 The sender uses the Sender-Abort when the MAX_ACK_REQUEST is reached.
 The receiver uses the Receiver-Abort when the Inactivity timer expires, or in the ACK-on-Error mode, ACK is lost and the sender transmits fragments of a new window.
+Some other cases for Abort are explained in the {{FragModes}}.

 ~~~~
 <------------- R -----------><--- 1 byte --->